glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 The strategy is to store left and right node's value temporarily in registers.
 To let the parent node know which register we used, we store an information about it in each node.
 On each visit to node, we should generate corresponding assembly code.

 ![Expression generation](./expression-example.png)
-Source : Book 1 page 184
+Source: Book 1 page 184

 :::note
 It's generated in [x86 assembly](/computer-organization-and-architecture/assembly-language#x86-assembly-language).